 - the CEO and Executive Directors’ compensation strategy and policy; and

-- annual economic and/or performance-based adjustments to the CEO’s compensation, benefits, pension and perquisites.
+- annual economic and/or performance-based adjustments to the CEO’s compensation, benefits, pension and perquisites;

-- one public member of Council,
+- three (3) members of Council, at least one of whom is a public member of Council,

 - the Immediate Royal College Past-President or the President-Elect, whichever of the two is in office, and